Blog Banner SVG

 6. Easier Expansion

-• Scalable Business: OPCs can later convert into private or public limited companies, allowing growth and investment opportunities.
+• Scalable Business: OPCs can later convert into a private limited company or public limited company, allowing growth and investment opportunities.

 • Attractive for Investors: The clear ownership structure makes it easier to bring in partners or investors in the future.